 Our pediatric radiologists receive advanced training, as well as following guidelines and protocols like dose-reducing technology that allows us to cut CT and X-ray radiation exposure by more than 50% compared to adult facilities.

-Our spine team is specially trained to develop treatment plans for children and teens of all ages, and monitor patients over time so they have better results as they continue growing.
+Our spine team is specially trained to develop treatment plans for children and teens of all ages and to monitor patients over time so they have better results as they continue growing.

 Treatment options for pediatric spine conditions and injuries may include:

 For some children, bracing may not be the best treatment.
-This may be because of your child’s spine curve type, stiffness, remaining growth, other medical problems or previous surgeries.
+This may be because of the spine’s curve type, spine stiffness, the spine’s remaining growth, other medical problems or previous surgeries.
 These are each considered to help our specialists determine which treatment is best for your child’s spine.